'The more you know about the past, the better prepared you are for the future.' - Theodore Roosevelt

 At Aberford C of E Primary school, we have mapped our history curriculum over a two-year rolling programme to ensure children build their knowledge, skills and vocabulary from the year before.
 We ensure progression in each year group and assess the pupils in a variety of ways to inform our future planning and lesson delivery.

-NEW FOR 2021: This year, we have re-mapped some of our history curriculum to further enhance our pupils learning of history.
 We believe it is important that our children develop a strong set of values and principles, and that they question and understand what it means to grow up in British society.
 Through a rich and challenging history curriculum, and through a focus on key events in British History, we invite pupils to reflect upon their role in a diverse, multicultural and multi-faith society.
 The past was full of diverse people and our pupils are entitled to learn about this diverse past.
 In our history lessons, we aim for our children to see their connection to the past and to understand the world today.

 We support our pupils to develop a deeply embedded appreciation of the values of fairness and democracy through our history curriculum.